Unirea, Alba: Name

 The first documentary evidence of the commune dates from 1219 under the names Vynch superior, terra Wynchy, Oronos Winch, and Oranas Wincz.

 The Romanian version of the name, Vințu de Sus, became official only after the Union of Transylvania with Romania in 1918.
 Other early Romanian names were Vinț and Felvinț.
 In 1925, the official name was changed to Unirea referring to the unification of Vințu de Sus and Vereșmart.

 The Hungarian version of the name, Felvinc was mentioned for the first time in a document from 1291 in the form Felvynch.
 As part of the Kingdom of Hungary, the Hungarian version was consistently used throughout the Middle Ages, with the mention that sometimes the form Aranyosvinc and Felső-Vincz were also used.
 In the 18th and the 19th century, the official name was "Oppidum Felvincz" (from 1760) or "Felvincz mezőváros" (from 1713).

 The German version of the name, Oberwintz, dates to 1532.

 All the three names are related to each other meaning Upper Vinc/Vințu/Wintz in English.
 The name refers to the medieval patron of the Catholic parish, Saint Vincentius because a 13th-century document calls the town Sanctus Vincentius.

 Demographics

-The 2011 census recorded that 4,574 people were living at the time in the commune, of whom 3,233 (70.7%) Romanians, 820 (17.9%) Roma and 514 (11.2%) Hungarians.
+The 2011 census recorded that 4,574 people were living at the time in the commune, of whom 3,233 (70.7%) Romanians, 820 (17.9%) Roma, and 514 (11.2%) Hungarians.
+At the 2021 census, Unirea had a population of 4,497; of those, 69.91% were Romanians, 12.99% Roma, and 8.07% Hungarians.